What You Need To Know

 Unfortunately, the Internet is filled with a lot of articles saying it’s near impossible to find a lender willing to do a 100% no money down VA construction loans.
 While this has some truth behind it, it’s definitely not an impossible feat.
 In fact, as the housing market has improved, more and more lenders are getting on board for this type of loan.
 So, when you do your research, look at the date of your article.
 Some of them are either outdated or using outdated sources.

 Of course, there are far fewer lenders who offer this style of VA loan compared to a standard VA Home Loan, but that doesn’t mean it’s something you can’t do.
-If you can’t find a lender for your construction project, there are lenders who will have you make a down payment on the construction, and once it’s complete, will roll your fees into a VA loan.
+For example, if you can’t find a lender for your construction project, some lenders will have you make a down payment on the construction, and once it’s complete, you will roll your fees into a VA loan.

 VA Home Improvement Loan

 A VA Home Improvement Loan is basically what it sounds like.
 You have a home, it needs improvements, and you need a loan to finance it all.
 However, it’s not nearly as easy as it sounds, and there are several qualification factors you need to consider first.
 Unfortunately, a VA Home Improvement Loan does not come without a VA Home Loan.
-So, if you want to do improvements, you must be purchasing your home through the VA and have your lender combine all the costs, including repairs.
-If you decided to do improvements after your purchase, you’ll have to look elsewhere.
-If however, you’re planning to add energy-efficient upgrades, you can do this during your initial loan process or after.
+So, if you want to make improvements, you must be purchasing your home through the VA and have your lender combine all the costs, including repairs.
+If you decided to make improvements after your purchase, you’d have to look elsewhere.
+If, however, you’re planning to add energy-efficient upgrades, you can do this during your initial loan process or after.

-Of course, for most of us, we’re probably not looking to install a million dollar pool, so chances are, you don’t have to worry about this.
-That doesn’t mean you don’t want to consider exactly what it is you plan to do with your loan before you start all that paperwork.
+Of course, we’re probably not looking to install a million-dollar pool for most of us, so chances are, you don’t have to worry about this.
+However, that doesn’t mean you don’t want to consider exactly what you plan to do with your loan before starting all that paperwork.
 Simply put, your house has to qualify for the loan.
-If your house doesn’t meet the standard safety, security and habitability requirements, it better, and within 90 days of your purchase.
-If your home doesn’t meet the requirements, you could get approved for improvements costs to help you meet the standards, so long as it doesn’t cause your loan to go beyond the county’s loan limit.
+If your house doesn’t meet the standard safety, security, and habitability requirements, it better and within 90 days of your purchase.
+If your home doesn’t meet the requirements, you could get approved for improvement costs to help you meet the standards, so long as it doesn’t cause your loan to go beyond the county’s loan limit.

 What if your home doesn’t meet those standards?
 Well, you can still get the loan if you can meet it within those 90 days, but you can’t do the work yourself.
-Meaning, if your plan was to get the loan for materials and then do all the work yourself—because you’ve been watching a lot of the DIY Network and HGTV lately—you better think twice because it’s not allowed!
+Meaning, if you planned to get the loan for materials and then do all the work yourself—because you’ve been watching a lot of the DIY Network and HGTV lately—you better think twice because it’s not allowed!
 What’s the point of this rule?
 Really, what’s the point of any rule—to protect you.
-But, don’t’ get too upset, the VA looks at it as a way to let the buyer retain their right to sue.
+But, don’t’ get too upset; the VA looks at it as a way to let the buyer retain their right to sue.